I cringe when I hear people talking about cheat meals or days.

 When it comes to your health, there is no cheating the system.
 Your body knows what’s up.
 When you see someone with a toned physique and defined muscles, that didn’t happen by accident.
 There isn’t a magic pill that can buy you that physique, it’s something that comes with hard work.

 It’s the same on the inside of your body, and what’s inside is what affects your physical exterior more than anything else.
 If you’re pummeling your digestive system every week with a massive meal or foods that don’t agree with your system, it can not only have a negative impact on your results, but on your overall mental and physical health.

 Cheat meals make particular foods seem totally off limits except for those occasions that you decide to go all out.
 This can make us want those foods that much more and promote a scarcity mindset surrounding those foods, often leading to those binges that leave us in digestive and emotional distress.

-Instead, I like to encourage using an #Intentional Edible regularly, even daily, to normalize indulgences in very small amounts that keeps you satisfied, and most importantly prevents you from feeling deprived.
+Instead, I like to encourage allowing yourself to have the foods you love (hello, chocolate!) regularly, even daily in small amounts, to normalize indulgences in very small amounts that keeps you satisfied, and most importantly prevents you from feeling deprived.
 Feelings of deprivation are one of the biggest factors that drive us to cheat meals or overindulging in foods that don’t make us feel our best, and ultimately can lead to a lot of guilt on top of everything else.

-An #IntentionalEdible is a small treat or nutritional relief built into your daily life such as a sprinkle of cheese, a glass of wine, or a personal fave of mine like a little dark chocolate every day ; ).
+A small treat or nutritional relief built into your daily life such as a sprinkle of cheese, a glass of wine, or a personal fave of mine like a little dark chocolate every day ; ).
 This will vary for each individual, and should be chosen according to what’s going to make you feel good.
 Foods that you have sensitivities to or cause digestive issues should not be included.
-For more info, grab your copy of the Nutritiously Consistent Checklist.

 Mentality of Good vs. Bad